 After each class, a notification pops up to rate the session and donate $1.99, $4.99, or $19.99 to the teacher.
 On one hand, this is a nice way to express gratitude after a class.
 You also don’t have to pay anything at all.
 Plus, Insight Timer is transparent about exactly how much teachers can expect to get from each donation—about 56%, after the cuts the app distributors and Insight Timer take—where other apps are murkier.
 But the donation push can also feel disruptive.
 To me, it’s simpler to pay a fixed membership fee every month or year rather than getting hit up for cash with every meditation.

-That said, you can also pay a $60 annual membership.
-This provides access to premium courses and sessions.
-(Teachers also get a cut of this.)
+That said, you can also pay a $60 annual membership, which provides access to premium courses and sessions.
+(Teachers also get a cut.)
 And the more unique, personalized offerings, like mentorship and online group workshops, understandably come at an additional (varied) cost.
 But considering the app its large library of legitimately no-cost sessions, Insight Timer could be a compelling option for someone who wants to spend nothing but their time.
-And maybe the occasional donation to offset the guilt trip.

 How We Got Here

 I’m Joni Sweet.
 I’ve been covering health and wellness as a writer and editor for major publications for more than 10 years.
 My work is in SELF, Health, Prevention, Forbes, Healthline, mindbodygreen, Greatist, and dozens of other publications.
 I love debunking health myths and teaching people about research-backed ways to feel their best and live well.
 I also have a background in UX writing and content strategy, so I know what it takes to make a great app.